mattmakai/fullstackpython.com/content/pages/04-web-development/29-task-queues.markdown

 * [Developing an Asynchronous Task Queue in Python](https://testdriven.io/developing-an-asynchronous-task-queue-in-python) looks at how to implement several asynchronous task queues using Python's multiprocessing library and Redis.

+* [Build a multi-tenant job queue with PostgreSQL](https://www.holistics.io/blog/how-we-built-a-multi-tenant-job-queue-system-with-postgresql-ruby/) provide great example how to build a job queue using SKIP LOCKED feature in PostgreSQL.

 ## Task queue learning checklist
 1. Pick a slow function in your project that is called during an HTTP request.